Chicago Nursing Home Lawsuits and Settlements

 So when you accuse a nursing home of negligence or abuse, juries have a strong tendency to assume that all of the allegations are true.
 This negative bias is clearly reflected in the national statistics on verdicts in nursing home lawsuits.

-• $250,000 Settlement (Kane County 2023): 89-year-old female nursing home resident suffered pressure sores, multiple falls, a right hip fracture and, ultimately, her death while she was a resident of a facility operated by defendant Geneva Nursing and Rehabilitation Center outside Chicago.
-The estate contended that the defendant failed to properly assess the decedent’s risk for pressure sores, failed to provide proper wound care treatments as ordered, and failed to provide proper fall interventions.
+• $250,000 Settlement (Kane County 2023): An 89-year-old female nursing home resident suffered pressure sores, multiple falls, a right hip fracture and, ultimately, her death while she was a resident of a facility operated by defendant Geneva Nursing and Rehabilitation Center outside Chicago.
+The estate filed a Chicago nursing home lawsuit that contended that the nursing home failed to properly assess the decedent’s risk for pressure sores, failed to provide proper wound care treatments as ordered, and failed to provide proper fall interventions.

-• $140,000 Settlement (Lake County 2023): an 87-year-old female resident of the Friendship Village of Mill Creek nursing home operated by defendant Greenfields of Geneva allegedly suffered fatal malnutrition and dehydration while under the care and custody of the nursing home.
+• $140,000 Settlement (Lake County 2023): An 87-year-old female resident of the Friendship Village of Mill Creek nursing home operated by defendant Greenfields of Geneva allegedly suffered fatal malnutrition and dehydration while under the care and custody of the nursing home.
 The wrongful death action asserted claims of common law medical negligence and violations of the Nursing Home Care Act and the Illinois Administrative Code.
+The average nursing home neglect settlement is higher than

 • $70,000 Settlement (Kane County 2022): A 93-year-old resident of the Alden Courts of Waterford nursing home in Aurora, IL, was classified as a falling risk.
 He fell out of his bed at night and suffered a compound fracture of his left femur and complications related to the injury caused his death.
 The lawsuit alleged that the nursing home failed to prevent the fall and provide prompt medical attention after it happened.